-Google itself informed her of the data release this week, noting that due to the court decision, the company was not able to inform it earlier.
+Google itself informed her of the disclosure data this week noting that due to the court order, the company was not able to inform her earlier.

-In January 2021, Twitter suspended the official Sci-Hub account, and since then all site updates have appeared on Elbakyan's personal account.
-A new tweet this week reveals that Google had to hand over its FBI account details.
+In January 2021, the Twitter suspended the official account of Sci-Hub, and all site updates since then, appear on Elbakyan's personal account.
+A new tweet this week reveals that Google had to hand over its account data to the FBI.

 Sci-Hub celebrates 10 years & shares another 2,3 million records